From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Interacting non-Hermitian Stark model under periodic boundary conditions

 \subsection{Non-Hermitian Stark many-body localization}

 We next study an ergodicity-to-MBL transition in the interacting non-Hermitian Stark system.
 The level statistics is a powerful tool to diagnose the emergence of non-Hermitian MBL.
-In the conventional non-Hermitian disorder systems with TRS, the ergodic phase follows the GE, and the MBL phase follows the real Poisson ensemble.
-We first consider the nearest-level spacing distribution of unfolded eigenenergies in the complex plane \cite{T. Guhr1998,R. Hamazaki2019}.
-Here, the nearest-level-spacings for a given eigenvalue $E_n$ (before unfolding) are defined as $d_{1,n}=\min_{m}|E_n-E_m|$ in the complex energy plane, which is non-universal and system-dependent.
+In conventional non-Hermitian disorder systems with TRS, the ergodic phase follows the GE, and the MBL phase follows the real Poisson ensemble.
+We first consider the nearest-level-spacing distribution of unfolded eigenenergies in the complex plane \cite{T. Guhr1998,R. Hamazaki2019}.
+Here, the nearest level spacings for a given eigenvalue $E_n$ (before unfolding) are defined as $d_{1,n}=\min_{m}|E_n-E_m|$ in the complex energy plane, which is nonuniversal and system dependent.
 In order to compare theoretical predictions of random matrix theory with actually computed level sequences, one should perform an unfolding procedure.
 After a standard unfolding procedure, one can obtain the normalized level spacing $s$ with $\int_0^{\infty} p(s)ds =1$.
-And the unfolding nearest-level-spacings $s_n=d_{1,n}\sqrt{\bar{\rho}_n}$, where $\bar{\rho}_{n} = \tilde{n}/(\pi d^2_{\tilde{n},n})$ is the local mean density, $\tilde{n}$ is sufficient large than unit, {\it i.e.}, $\tilde{n} \approx 30$, and $d_{\tilde{n},n}$ is the $\tilde{n}$th nearest-neighbor distance from $E_n$.
+The unfolding nearest level spacings $s_n=d_{1,n}\sqrt{\bar{\rho}_n}$, where $\bar{\rho}_{n} = \tilde{n}/(\pi d^2_{\tilde{n},n})$ is the local mean density; $\tilde{n}$ is sufficiently larger than unit, i.e., $\tilde{n} \approx 30$; and $d_{\tilde{n},n}$ is the $\tilde{n}$th nearest-neighbor distance from $E_n$.

-For a small uniform force, the complex energy spectrum obeys the GE distribution $P_{\text{GE}}\left( s\right)=cp\left(cs\right)$ shown in Fig. \ref{Fig4}(a) with $\gamma=0.2$, where \cite{R. Hamazaki2019}
+For a small uniform force, the complex energy spectrum obeys the GE distribution $P_{\text{GE}}\left( s\right)=cp\left(cs\right)$ shown in Fig. \ref{Fig3}(a) with $\gamma=0.2$, where \cite{R. Hamazaki2019}